Things to Do in Arizona…

 - Distance from I-40: about 100 miles to Las Vegas; 75 mi to Hoover Dam

 Driving to Las Vegas, NV…along with touring the Hoover Dam at the Arizona/Nevada state line…can make for an interesting side trip from Interstate 40.
 Travelers heading on to Southern California don’t even need to return to I-40 at Kingman.
 Instead, they may reach Los Angeles by taking I-15 south from Las Vegas.

 US 93 going northwest to Las Vegas has few services.
 There are a very few small gas stations along the way, but for the best prices and restrooms, it makes sense to fill up in Kingman…and grab a meal or a snack, as well.
 Before leaving Kingman, you may wish to view the interesting Route 66 museum there (which is just south of the interstate…also at Exit 48.)

 There is now a dam-bypass bridge soaring high over the Colorado River that many travelers choose to take.
 Should you?
-If you don't live here in this part of the country, you will most likely enjoy viewing Lake Mead and driving over the top of the Hoover Dam, instead.
-You can NOT see the dam from the bypass bridge (because the walls are built too tall for you to view over them.)
-On the other hand, the drive over Hoover Dam will take longer because you'll face low speed limits...and, of course, you'll want to spend some time at one of the overlooks taking in the view.
-Here's a Google map to Las Vegas from I-40 along US 93 (via the Hoover Dam.)
+If you don’t live here in this part of the country, you will most likely enjoy viewing Lake Mead and driving over the top of the Hoover Dam on the “old road”, instead.
+Visitors should note that you can NOT see the dam from the bypass bridge (because its safety walls are built too tall for you to view over them.)